hackerspacesg/hackerspace.sg/content/faq/index.md

 ### I am creating a product/service/thing **for co-working spaces** like yours and for some reason I need to talk to someone at your organisation about this.

 As above, we don't employ people, so we're not in a position to field your enquiry.
-If you're not able to put together whatever you need from publicly available sources, then we certainly aren't. if you require additional permissions then the answer is no. If you are proposing something that requires us to pay, then the answer is no.
+If you're not able to put together whatever you need from publicly available sources, then we certainly aren't.
+If you require additional permissions then the answer is no. If you are proposing something that requires us to pay, then the answer is no.

 ### I can help you improve your website, perform SEO, make awesome flash, etc.